sourcegraph/handbook/content/sales/sdrteam.md

 - AE/SDR pair has touch within the past 30 days on the account
 - AE has a closed opp within the past 90 days on the account

-**Note:** just being a target account / owned by an AE does not mean you automatically get an inbound lead, you have to be working the account
+**NOTE:** just being a target account / owned by an AE does not mean you automatically get an inbound lead, you have to be working the account

 #### Outbound Opportunity Creation Workflow (TBD)